-This staple of life was usually composed of the simple ingredients like flour, water and salt.
+Bread was usually composed of the simple ingredients like flour, water and salt.
 Olive oil was sometimes added if it was to be used in the worship of God (Leviticus 2:4, etc.).
-It could have leavening (such as yeast) in it to make it rise (Leviticus 7:13, 23:17, 20), but it did not have to, especially during the Passover Festival season (Leviticus 23:5 - 7, Exodus 12:8, 15 - 20).
+It could have leavening (such as yeast) in it to make it rise (Leviticus 7:13, 23:17, 20), but it did not have to.
+This was especially the case for bread made during the Passover Festival season (Leviticus 23:5 - 7, Exodus 12:8, 15 - 20).

-In ancient Israel, bread was made from wheat or barley.
-God told the ancient Israelites, just before the entered the Promised Land, that it was blessed with an abundance of these two crops (Deuteronomy 8:8).
+In ancient Israel this staple was made from wheat or barley.
+God told them, just before the entered the Promised Land, that it was blessed with an abundance of these two crops (Deuteronomy 8:8).
 Since barley was usually cheaper to purchase, the poor usually bought it to make flour even though the loaves it produced were heavier, thicker, and less pleasant tasting that those made from wheat.
-As an interesting side note, Jesus miraculously fed five thousand people when he blessed five barley loaves and two fishes (John 6:9 - 14).

-This "staff of life" was used in the worship of God, primarily through tabernacle (then later temple) services to symbolize the Eternal's presence (Exodus 25:30; Leviticus 24:5 - 9).
-It was also used to represent an enemy being totally conquered (Numbers 14:9), hospitality (Genesis 19:3), and the acceptance of wisdom (Proverbs 9:5).
+Bread, the staff of life, was used in the worship of God, primarily through tabernacle (then later temple) services to symbolize the Eternal's presence (Exodus 25:30, Leviticus 24:5 - 9).
+Bread was also used in the Bible to symbolize an enemy being totally conquered (Numbers 14:9), hospitality (Genesis 19:3), and the acceptance of wisdom (Proverbs 9:5).

-The ancient Israelites were miraculously feed with "bread from heaven" or Manna as the wandered for forty years before entering the Promised Land (Exodus 16).
+The children of Israel were miraculously feed with "bread from heaven" or Manna as the wandered for forty years before entering the Promised Land (Exodus 16).
 This food initially symbolized God's love and care for his people, in spite of their sins, and an omer of it was placed inside the Ark of the Covenant (Exodus 16:32 - 34).
-Jesus revealed the full meaning of Manna when he stated it was a reference to him (see our article about Hidden Manna).
+Jesus revealed the full meaning of Manna when he stated it was a reference to him.